DELTA FESTIVALDELTA FESTIVAL

 Solar, bubbling, authentic

-It’s Wednesday June 29, the weather is warm and sunny in Marseille, and thousands of people are eagerly anticipating the opening of the Delta Festival at 2pm.
-VIPs are enjoying the before-party by the pool at the Nhow Hotel, getting in shape for the start of the five-day party.
+Even before the festival opens, thousands of people are eagerly anticipating the opening of the Delta Festival.
+VIPs are enjoying the before-party by the pool at Sport Beach, just to get themselves in shape for the start of the five-day party.

-Your favorite editor (aka me) was working until 6pm, so unfortunately I can’t tell you about Sean Paul’s frenzy or Yuksek’s set, but I can tell you about the incredible atmosphere at the festival, the ever-improving outfits of the female festival-goers (Coachella is no exception), the smiles in the crowd, and all the time I spent exploring the festival as soon as I arrived.
-The cashless principle, perfect for ordering drinks without losing your credit card (it happens even to the best of us), worked well, and with a Delta Festival ecocup in hand, it was time for the show!
+Your favourite editor (aka myself) was working until 6pm, so unfortunately I can’t tell you all about the frenzy of the programme, but I can tell you about the incredible atmosphere at the festival, the ever-improving outfits of the festival-goers (Coachella should know better), the smiles in the crowd, and all the time I spent exploring the festival as soon as I arrived.
+The cashless system, perfect for ordering drinks without losing your credit card (it happens even to the best), worked well, and with a Delta Festival ecocup in hand, it was time for the show!

 Time to dance and perform

-If you arrive early, you’ll be able to enjoy the afternoon’s entertainment on land and in the water, as well as the various villages focusing on innovation, ecology, prevention… Each stand offers a fun activity to help you discover and learn something new.
+If you arrive early, you can spend the whole afternoon enjoying the activities on land and in the water, as well as the various villages focusing on innovation, ecology, prevention, etc. Each stand offers a fun activity to help you discover and learn something new.

 An ever more successful line-up